ShaoXiangChien/IT-Knowledge-Base/NTHU/Operating System/Quiz 1 Prep.md

 - Compared with *polling*,  **Interrupts** enable the processor to do useful work while waiting for an I/O event.
 - An *interrupt vector* is the address of an ISR.
-- There are priorities between different interrupts, which affects the order of execution.
+- There are priorities between different interrupts, which affects the order of execution. i.e. the higher-priority interrupt will be taken while the lower-priority interrupt has to wait.
 - The OS uses **timer interrupt** to gain control to prevent a user program from **hogging CPU**.